sebastienrousseau/sebastienrousseau.github.io/_posts/terms.md

 twitter_card: "summary"
 twitter_creator: "wwdseb"
-twitter_description: "This Terms of Use page provides the rules for using https://sebastienrousseau.com."
+twitter_description: "By accessing this website, you acknowledge and agree to be bound by these Terms and Conditions of Use and all applicable laws and regulations."
 twitter_image: "https://kura.pro/Sebastien Rousseau/images/logos/Sebastien Rousseau.svg"
 twitter_image_alt: "Logo of Sebastien Rousseau"
 twitter_site: "wwdseb"
-twitter_title: "Terms of Use"
+twitter_title: "Terms and Conditions of Use"
 twitter_url: "https://sebastienrousseau.com/terms/index.html"

 # Humans.txt - The Humans.txt front matter (YAML).